Landreyh/Night-Shift-Navigator/README.md

 # Night-Shift-Navigator
-Discord Bot - ChatGPT 4.0 Math Tutor
+Discord Bot - ChatGPT 4.0 Tutor

+This bot is only as good as the prompt created.
+Make sure to spend some time and really figure out what you would like the product to do!

 Make sure to have a GPT 4 account and pay for your subscription to ChatGPT